 The Bitcoin Blockchain

-This blockchain is decentralised which means that it is not stored in one particular location.
-True to the nature of Bitcoin, the blockchain is maintained by all of the network nodes (computers) on the Bitcoin ecosystem.
-This means that the blockchain is public.
-Anyone can view transactions that took place on the network.
+The blockchain is decentralised which means that it is not stored in one particular location.
+True to the nature of Bitcoin, the network nodes (computers) maintain the blockchain in the Bitcoin ecosystem.
+That means the blockchain is public, so anyone can view transactions on the network.